This easy recipe for the best peach upside down cake is rich with the flavors of brown sugar, vanilla, and sweet peaches!

 When the upside down cake is baked and cooled, you simply flip it over onto a serving plate (I promise that is super easy) and there you have it!
 A pretty pattern of brown sugar glazed fruit…no frosting required.

-Here’s how to make the best peach upside down cake!
+Here’s how to make this Recipe

 STEP 1: Preheat your oven to 350 and spread the softened butter all over the bottom and sides of an 8 inch square baking pan.
 Yep, we need butter, not cooking spray so your cake pops out of the pan easily.